 The next question is: how did a system that identifies a man’s essence with his property and the ability to pass it on to sons come about?
 I suggest that the answer to this question is war and the confiscation of “property” by warriors in war.
 To be continued next week.
 See Part 2 and Part 3.

 *I am offering here a functional definition of patriarchy that does not address the separate question of why it originated.
-I have expanded the discussion here into a full-length essay, which will be published in the future.
+I have expanded the discussion here into a full-length essay with references, which will be published in Feminist Theology 23/3 (2016).